 The less information you have, the more you are forced to observe correlations and come up with theories.
 And the more knowledge you have—the more transparent things are—the more you can see actual causal relationships.

-What’s important to realize about this is that everything is actually caused.
-Everything is part of one of those causal streams.
-The question is only how much data we can gather about those streams, and whether it’s enough to move from correlations to statements about causation.
+Keep in mind that everything is actually caused.
+Everything has one or more variables that lead to the outcome.
+The question is only how much data we can gather about those variables and their interactions, and whether it’s enough to move from correlations to statements about causation.

 In general there are two main ways to move from correlation to causation: